shanev/shanev.github.com/_posts/2007-6-12-youtube-gem-0-8-6-released.markdown

 ---
 layout: post
-title: "> YouTube Gem 0.8.6 Released"
+title: "YouTube Gem 0.8.6 Released"
 ---
 This is mainly a bugfix release but also makes it easier to search for videos by category.
 Searching by category greatly helps in finding videos that are more relevant.
 You can now do: